 - An abandoned story arc in UHF had George buying Terri a stuffed animal whenever he screwed up.

-- Subverted in Ted in that it is John who is very close to his magic teddy bear after so many years, while Lori, who does like Ted up to a point, wishes that the bear would move out and live his own life.
+- Inverted in Ted in that it is John who is very close to his magic teddy bear after so many years, while Lori, who does like Ted up to a point, wishes that the bear would move out and live his own life.
 Since Ted is magical and can walk and talk it's not really an example, but the fact that young Ted loved his bear so much that he wished it to life is a straighter (albeit still gender-inverted) example.

 - In Good Omens, Madam Tracy kept teddy bears in her bedroom because she believed they "created an intimate, coquettish air."